all-birds birds

 Song and Call

-The chir-up and twittering song of the House Sparrow can be heard all year long.
+The chir-up and twittering song of the House sparrow can be heard all year long.
 Both sexes will sing.

 House Sparrow